alexandre-touret/rest-apis-versioning-workshop/README.md

 # REST APIs Versioning: Hands-on !

-This workshop aims to introduce different ways to handle and propose several versions of a same API to your customers.
+This workshop aims to
+- Introduce REST API Versioning
+- Highlight API breaking and non breaking changes
+- Dive into all the impacts: configuration, code, security,...

 ## :dart: Big picture